J4sonN/MLprojects/README.md

 **F1-score**

-*he performance of a classification model.
+*the performance of a classification model.
 It is the harmonic mean of precision and recall, providing a balanced measure of both metrics.*
 ![f1-score](https://github.com/J4sonN/MLprojects/assets/128573553/b8504253-b1c1-4430-b684-4590e4bca116)

 #### Model comparision and recommendation: